SkrapecMateja/ChargingStations/README.md

   Charging stations have distinct colors/icons depending on their availability.

 - **Automatic refresh & location updates**
+  Stations refresh automatically every 30 seconds.
-  The app listens for network changes, location updates, and app foreground/background transitions.
+  The app also listens for network availablity, location updates, and app foreground/background transitions.

 ---